Neil Druckmann: Intern and programmer (2003–2005)

 One of Druckmann's professors paid for him to attend the Game Developers Conference (GDC) in 2003, where he attended a presentation by Naughty Dog co-founder Jason Rubin.
 After Druckmann "bugged" Rubin, the latter gave him his business card.
 Some time later, Rubin contacted Druckmann and offered him an intern position, a first for Naughty Dog.
 By the time Druckmann responded, the position had been taken.
-When encouraged to apply for internships by CMU, Druckmann reached out to Rubin for advice, and was told about a new internship at the studio.
+When encouraged to apply for internships by CMU, Druckmann reached out to Rubin for advice and was told about a new internship at the studio.
 He was put in contact with game director Evan Wells, who offered him the internship after an interview at GDC.
-During this time, he had also been offered an intern producer position at Electronic Arts on The Sims 2; he extended the offer in order to interview with Wells.
-In around May 2004, Druckmann joined Naughty Dog as a programming intern.
+During this time, he had also been offered an intern producer position at Electronic Arts on The Sims 2; he extended the offer in order to attend Wells's interview.
+Druckmann joined Naughty Dog as a programming intern around May 2004.
 He began working on localization tools and gameplay programming on Jak 3 (2004).
-During this time, he would also offer assistance with additional design tasks.
+During this time, he offered assistance with additional design tasks.
 By the end of the internship in August, he was offered a full-time position by Wells and Stephen White, then co-presidents.
 He received credit for the second year of his master's degree through his work at Naughty Dog, earning the degree in 2005.
-He programmed the menu screens on Jak X: Combat Racing (2005), which he considered one of the most difficult tasks of his career.
-He continued to assist with smaller design tasks where possible.
+He programmed the menu screens on Jak X: Combat Racing (2005), which he considered one of the most difficult tasks of his career, and continued to assist with smaller design tasks where possible.